-The Director of Continuing Education will notify in writing all students who have been dismissed.
+The Educational Standards Committee will notify in writing all students who have been dismissed.
 The Educational Standards Committee will hear appeals made within ten working days of the date the dismissal notifications are issued.

 Questions concerning academic probation and dismissal should be directed to the Registrar, the Chair of the Educational Standards Committee of the Faculty, or the Dean of Continuing Education.